karimboualam/karimboualam/README.md

 ## 👨‍💻 About Me

-💼 **Full Stack Developer** with 3+ years of experience in web application design, development, and deployment.
+💼 **Full Stack Developer** with 3+ years of experience designing, developing, and deploying web applications.
 🧩 Passionate about **microservices, automation, and DevOps culture**.
-🐳 Skilled with **Spring Boot, Angular, Docker, Jenkins, GitHub Actions**.
+🐳 Skilled in **Spring Boot, Angular, Docker, Jenkins, GitHub Actions**.
 ⚙️ I love building **scalable backends** and **clean, maintainable frontends**.
-🎯 My goal: Deliver performant, secure, and cloud-ready software solutions.
+🎯 My goal: Deliver performant, secure, and cloud-ready solutions.
 📍 Based in France — open to collaboration & innovation.

 ---